 By Gary A. Johnson – Publisher, Black Men In America.com

 How black people spend their money has been a hotly debated topic not only on this site, but in our office, at social events and in beauty and barber shops across America.
-As we look at the year in review, this article has been the most read and commented article for 5 years running.
+As we look at the year in review, this article has been the most read and commented article for 8 years running.
 Once I learned that this was the most popular and discussed article on the website, I decided to do some research and share this information with others.
-The first question that I wanted an answer to was: How long does money stay in the community?

 A dollar circulates:

 6 hours in the Black community